FormatFuzzer: Effective Fuzzing of Binary File Formats: Introduction

 \tool{} takes as input one of these binary templates---say, a PNG template.
 It then \emph{compiles} it into: \begin{enumerate} \item A highly efficient \emph{generator} that produces outputs in the format specified (i.e., a PNG fuzzer); and \item A \emph{parser} that reads in existing inputs in the format specified (i.e., a PNG parser). \end{enumerate} The \emph{parser} can immediately be used in existing \emph{parser-enhanced} fuzzers such as AFLSmart~\cite{pham2019smart}, effectively giving us a format-specific fuzzer that evolves, say, given PNG seed inputs; this can be repeated with hundreds of different templates, producing hundreds of format-specific, coverage-guided fuzzers.
 The \emph{generator,} on the other hand, can be used as a \emph{standalone} generator of inputs that all conform to the format specifications.
 This is useful in black-box settings, where feedback-driven fuzzers cannot be applied.
 Furthermore, the combination of \emph{parser} and \emph{generator} allows \tool{} to \emph{mutate} existing inputs in a way that ensures their validity.
 Finally, \tool{} allows to \emph{integrate format-agnostic fuzzers and make them format-aware,} either by having them apply smart (format-aware) mutations on the inputs, or by having them mutate \emph{decision seeds}---strings of bytes that represent decisions taken during parsing and generating.
 Both integrations bring together the best of format-agnostic guidance and format-aware mutations, and increase the reach of format-agnostic fuzzers.

 \step[1]{\tikz[baseline=(char.base)]{ \node[shape=circle,draw,inner sep=1pt] (char) { #1};}} \step[1]{(#1)} {{\boldmath$F$}}

-If this sounds too good to be true, that is because it is.
+Nevertheless, some manual effort is still required.
 The hundreds of existing binary templates work well for \emph{parsing;} but to make effective \emph{generators,} one has to further refine them.
 These refinements, however, are easy to write and the feature-full language of binary templates is rich enough to express virtually all needed features of binary file formats, including length fields, checksums, complex structures and constraints between variables.
 Extending a binary template and compiling it is a one-time effort for each format; and once one has, say, a full-fledged PNG specification, one gets a PNG fuzzer, a PNG parser, a PNG mutator, and a variant of your favorite format-agnostic, feedback-directed fuzzer that produces thousands of valid PNG files per second---with only a fraction of the effort it would take to build such a fuzzer from scratch.

 In the remainder of the paper, we detail the techniques behind \tool{} and how they improve the state of the art in fuzzing.
 Specifically, we make the following contributions: